Health Care Directive

 The HCD guides your physician, family and friends regarding your care at a time when you are not able to provide that information.
 It will help you get the exact care you want, particularly if you are near the end of your life and unable to express your wishes.

 Your HCD may contain many health-related items, including:

-- Your desire to donate organs, tissues or other body parts; and
+- Your desire to donate organs, tissues or other body parts

-If you are interested in learning more about Healthcare Directives, contact me for a free initial consultation and I will be happy to answer your questions.
+If you are interested in learning more about health care directives, contact me online for a free initial consultation and I will be happy to answer your questions.